-Note Vertical dashed lines mark the 2.5^{th} and 97.5^{th} percentiles of gestation length the full set of the data, not just the observations within the neighbourhood.
-One postulated global-influence advantage of models is that they may perform better on future data Their disadvantage is that they are less sensitive to local disturbances in the data and hence localised effects may be overlooked.
+Polynomials arise when power terms ($eg x^2$ or x^3) are added to a linear model to allow the regression line to follow a curve through the data rather than a straight line.
+The complexity of the curve (ie number of bends) depends on the number of power terms included in the polynomial.
+Quadratic polynomials are the most commonly used, but fractional polynomials deserve careful consideration as well.
+Polynomial models have a global-influence property in that the shape of the line is influenced by the full set of the data, not just the observations within the 'neighbourhood'.
+One postulated advantage of global-influence models is that they may perform better on future data.
+Their disadvantage is that they are less sensitive to local disturbances in the data and hence localised effects may be overlooked.
 Caution must be used when interpreting results from polynomial models.
 They might be heavily influenced by points at the ends of the range of values for the predictor.
-It is also dangerous to make any predictions outside the range of observed values.
+It is also very dangerous to make any predictions outside the range of observed values.